fbett/le-acme2-php/README.md

 # le-acme2-php
-LetsEncrypt client library for ACME v2 in PHP.
+LetsEncrypt client library for ACME v2 written in PHP.

 This library is a fork of [yourivw/LEClient](https://github.com/yourivw/LEClient), but the code is completely restructured and enhanced with some new features:
 - Support for Composer autoload (including separated Namespaces)